 History of Mills County

 Mills County, organized and established in 1851, was named for a young officer from Burlington, Iowa.
-Frederick Mills, a Yale graduate and lawyer, was enlisted and commissioned as an officer during the Mexican War from 1846-1848.
-He was killed August 20, 1847, leading a charge after General Santa Ana in the Battle of Cherubusco.
+Frederick Mills, a Yale graduate, and a lawyer was enlisted and commissioned as an officer during the Mexican War from 1846-1848.
+He was killed on August 20, 1847, leading a charge after General Santa Ana in the Battle of Cherubusco.
 In 1851, Mills County was named in memory of this hero.

-The first courthouse was a small 12' x 20' frame building which was replaced in 1857 by a two-story Georgian Colonial style building.
+The first courthouse was a small 12 foot by 20-foot frame building which was replaced in 1857 by a two-story Georgian Colonial-style building.
 An addition was made sometime after 1900 followed by the addition of a clock tower in 1910.
 This first courthouse served as home to the first newspaper in Mills County as well as a temporary barracks for Civil War troops in 1861.
 In 1898, an Iowa company was organized in the courthouse to serve in the war with Spain.
 This courthouse continued to serve its community well for the next 100 years.
 In 1959, it was replaced with the current, more modern building.
 The building was dedicated on August 29, 1959, amidst much fanfare.

 The 2010 census shows Mills county with an area of 437.44 square miles and a population of 15,059.